Double Robust Bayesian Inference on Average Treatment Effects: Main Theoretical Results

-Assumption \ref{Assump:Donsker} restricts the functional class $\mathcal{G}_n$ to form a $P_0$-Glivenko-Cantelli class; see Section 2.4 of \cite{van1996empirical} and imposes a stochastic equicontinuity condition on a product structure involving $\widehat\gamma$ and $m_\eta$.
-The stochastic equicontinuity condition in (\ref{NewSE}) sets a clear departure from the existing literature on establishing semiparametric BvM theorems.
-In contrast to this assumption, \cite{ray2020causal} (see their condition (3.12)) require a stochastic equicontinuity condition $\sup_{\eta\in\mathcal{H}^m_n}\mathbb{G}_n\left[m_\eta-m_0\right]=o_{P_0}(1)$.\footnote{In a different context for kernel-based semiparametric estimation, \cite{cattaneo2018kernel} relaxed the stochastic equicontinuity condition which takes into account the slow convergence rate of the kernel estimands, due to the small bandwidth.} We argue that our formulation significantly weakens the requirement from \cite{ray2020causal} and allows for double robustness under H\"older smoothness classes (see Remark \ref{rem:DR}).
-Hence, the complexity of the functional class $(m_{\eta}-m_0)$ can be compensated by sufficient regularity of the corresponding Riesz representor and vice versa.
-In essence, a condition similar to our Assumption \ref{Assump:Donsker} is also used in the frequentist literature for ATE inference under unconfoundness; see Section 2 of \cite{benkeser2017doubly} or Assumption 3(a)-(c) in \cite{farrell2015}.
+Assumption~\ref{Assump:Donsker} restricts the functional class $\mathcal{G}_{n}$ to form a $P_{0}$-Glivenko--Cantelli class; see Section~2.4 of \cite{van1996empirical}.
+This imposes a new stochastic equicontinuity condition, as (\ref{NewSE}) restricts a product structure involving $\widehat\gamma$ and $m_{\eta}$, which further relaxes the corresponding condition from \cite{ray2020causal}, namely, $\sup_{\eta \in \mathcal{H}^{m}_{n}}\mathbb{G}_{n} [m_{\eta}-m_{0}] = o_{P_{0}}(1)$.
+In the next section, we demonstrate that our formulation allows for double robustness under H\"older classes (see Remark~\ref{rem:DR}).
+Hence, the complexity of the functional class $(m_{\eta}-m_{0})$ can be compensated by sufficient regularity of the corresponding Riesz representer and vice versa.
+A condition similar to our Assumption~\ref{Assump:Donsker} is also used in the frequentist literature; see Section~2 of Benkeser, Carone, van der Laan, and Gilbert (\citeyear{benkeser2017doubly}).
 Nonetheless, the technical argument differs substantially from the frequentist's study, because we mainly need the condition (\ref{NewSE}) to control changes in the likelihood under perturbations along the estimated and true least favorable directions.
-This is a key step in showing the invariance or stability of the propensity score-dependent prior in our Lemma \ref{lemma:PriorInv}, which is unique to Bayesian analysis with nonparametric priors.
+This is unique to Bayesian analysis with nonparametric priors.

-\subsection{A double robust Bernstein-von Mises Theorem}
+\subsection{A Double Robust Bernstein-von Mises Theorem}

-We now establish a semiparametric Bernstein–von Mises theorem, which establish asymptotic normality of the posterior distribution, modulo a ``bias term'' which stems from our mild double robust smoothness assumptions.
+We now establish a new Bernstein–von Mises theorem, which establishes the asymptotic normality of the posterior distribution, modulo a ``bias term''.
 In a next step, we show that posterior correction, as proposed in our procedure, eliminates this ``bias term''.
 This asymptotic equivalence result is established using the bounded Lipschitz distance.
-For two probability measures $P,Q$ defined on a metric space $\mathcal{X}$ with a metric $d(\cdot,\cdot)$, we define the bounded Lipschitz distance as
+For two probability measures $P,Q$ defined on a metric space $\mathcal{Z}$, we define the bounded Lipschitz distance as

 where